epi-sam/journalR/README.md

 Enter `format_journal_df()`:

-- Format a central/lower/upper set of three columns into an e.g. $mean (lower-upper)$ string.
+- Format a central/lower/upper set of three columns into an e.g. “mean (lower–upper)” string.
 - Ready for direct copy/paste into Word or similar.
 - The user must provide a data type (`metric`), which tells the function how to format the numbers.
 - central/lower/upper relationships are asserted (lower \< central \<